zachleat/zachleat.com/web/_posts/2020-08-30-eleventy-leaderboard-speedlify.md

 ---
-title: Eleventy Leaderboards Version 2 via Speedlify
+title: Eleventy Leaderboards v2 via Speedlify
 ---
 Wow—this entire thing has been a journey.
 The idea for the Eleventy Leaderboards was originally borne out of some lighthearted fun poking at the [AMP Carousel in Google Search results](/web/performance-dashboard/).